berkshelf/berkshelf-api/README.md

         }
       ]
     }
+    "host":"your.fqdn.here"
   }
 }
 ```

-> See the configuration section below for a complete list of config options
+> See configuration endpoints below for a complete list of supported endpoints, and the [api cookbook readme](https://github.com/berkshelf/berkshelf-api/tree/master/cookbook) for all configuration options.

 Update the machine you bootstrapped to the latest version of Berkshelf-API

-    $ blo up berks-api-production berkshelf-api 1.2.1
+    $ blo up berks-api-production berkshelf-api 1.3.1

 ### Gem install